 Yu-Be heals my dry cracked skin (love it on my feet and heels too) and is so handy during the cold winter months.
 It’s a pricer than drugstore products for only an ounce, but a little goes a long way.

 Best Luxury Hand Cream

 L’Occitane states that one of their hand creams is sold every two seconds around the world!
 I am not surprised, because their Shea Butter Hand Cream is my favorite luxury hand cream.
 I’ve been using this hand cream for years, and I keep coming back to it for the effective formula.

 This hand cream contains 20% shea butter and is extremely rich and thick.
 Shea butter is rich in fatty acids, while the addition of honey and sweet almond oil, rich in omega-6 and omega-9, soften dry skin.
 This cream has a fresh, clean, and powdery scent.
 There is no greasiness or residue from the cream, just soft and hydrated hands.

 The only drawbacks relate to the packaging and price.
 It’s not a huge issue, but this hand cream has a screw-top that can be dropped or misplaced.
-The full-size tube of this hand cream is priced at $29, but the price per ounce is not that high since the tube is large at 5.2 oz.
+The full-size tube of this hand cream is large at 5.2 oz.
 (The tube lasts a long time!)
 L’Occitane also offers a smaller 1 oz tube if you want to see what all the fuss is about.

 Luxury Hand Cream Runner-Up: Another high-end brand that makes a lovely hand cream is Caudalie.
 Caudalie Hand and Nail Cream is formulated with organic fair trade shea butter and antioxidant grape polyphenols.
 I keep this hand cream on my nightstand and love it’s light yet nourishing texture and subtle pleasant scent.